PrismarineJS/mineflayer/docs/tutorial.md

 ### Create Your First Bot

 I would recommend starting a Minecraft server to test your bot on.
-A good place to host a small, simple server to host your bot on is [Aternos](https://aternos.org), although you could also host your own Minecraft server locally on `localhost` for more configuration, better ping, and access to more plugins if you're using a software like Spigot or PaperMC.
+A good place to start is to host the server [on your own computer](https://help.minecraft.net/hc/en-us/articles/360058525452-How-to-Setup-a-Minecraft-Java-Edition-Server).
+If you need to test your bot with plugins, you can use a software such as [PaperMC](https://papermc.io/).
+If you are too lazy to go through the hassle of hosting locally, you could use a free host such as [Aternos](https://aternos.org/).

 Create a new file called `index.js` to store our code.